 - Black Panther: Black Panther is the state leader of the fictional country of Wakanda in Africa.
 He's a genius inventor and mechanic, is knowledgeable with his tribe's mystcism, and he kicks ass as a side job.

 - Deconstructed in PS238, Principal Cranston used to be POTUS for a short time, having used his secret Psychic Powers to get there.
 When exposed, this resulted in a near-coup and him resigning from office.

 - In Civil War II #0, James Rhodes meets with the President for what he thinks is a standard briefing, but which turns out to be an appeal for Rhodey to hang up the War Machine suit and run for President himself, in order to head off a rumored campaign by Tony Stark.

-- One Marvel Comics one-shot story had The Mighty Thor as President.
+- Ultimate Fantastic Four: One story had The Mighty Thor as President.
 He agreed to let the Skrulls give everybody on Earth superpowers, which turned out to be a planetwide poisoning plot (Ben Grimm, who'd gotten rid of his powers and didn't want new ones, ended up as the only human able to fight back as a Badass Normal).
+Grimm then goes to the past and prevents the invention that allowed Earth to contact the Skrulls, and thus he Set Right What Once Went Wrong.